gazebosim/sdf_tutorials/composition/proposal.md

 **WARNING**: This would motivate preserving frames through saving SDFormat files via Gazebo / libsdformat, esp. if they become the "API".

-##### 1.2.3 Frame Naming Suggestion
+##### 1.2.3 Frame, Link, and Joint Naming Suggestion

-The frames in a model (implicit and explicit) should be considered the public "API" of the model.
+The frames, links, and joints in a model (implicit and explicit) should be considered the public "API" of the model.

-If an intermediate element needs to be used, but should not be public, consider prefixing the names wiht a single `_` to indicate they should be private, like in Python.
+If an intermediate element needs to be used, but should not be public, consider prefixing the names with a single `_` to indicate they should be private, like in Python.

 #### 1.3 Name Scoping and Cross-Referencing